Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 * profiler: for debugging purpose
 * log: a logger for symfony
 * babel-preset-es2017: do you really need explanation ?
-* testcafe: a test framework (might be changed with chimp or anything else, gimme better idea)
+* testcafe: an e2e test framework (might be changed with chimp or anything else, gimme better idea)
+* jasmine & karma: a stack for unit & e2e tests (a more standard stack to replace testcafé)
 * sass: hey, we are not in nineties, we don't write css now
 * bootstrap: the beta 4 version of the first class css framework (not used with quasar)
 * axios: the library to perform http calls